Samahussien7/Virtual-try-on/README.md

 ## Project Overview

 This project presents a Virtual Try-On System that leverages advanced generative models, specifically VITON and VITON-HD, to facilitate virtual clothing trials on 2D images.
 Our system allows users to upload an image of a person and an image of a clothing item, and then generates a new image of the person wearing the selected clothing.
-Through meticulous adjustments in the preprocessing stage, especially in handling agnostic models, we have achieved significantly improved results.
+Through meticulous adjustments in the preprocessing stage, especially in handling agnostic models, we have achieved significantly improved results you can find the project [pptx](https://www.canva.com/design/DAF8m-fqUHM/cQiaBQuOSXSaX_qtPUi73g/edit?utm_content=DAF8m-fqUHM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ## Features